neatcoding/gog-task/README.md

 <h2>Styles</h2>

-I reduced grey colors, because you shouldn't use so many colors.
+I reduced grey colors, because you shouldn't use so many colors in a project. :)

 CSS mapping is enabled in config.rb, so You can see see .scss file and line easily in chrome (enable css source maps in devtools options).